 The Keepers (2017)

-Who killed Sister Cathy Cesnik is the question that begins Netflix’s newest true crime docu-series, The Keepers.
+Who killed Sister Cathy Cesnik is the question that begins Netflix’s smash hit true crime docu-series, The Keepers.
 But as any professional binge-watcher knows, the real story is much darker and far more complicated than that.
 The Keepers has it all—abuse, religion, history, murder, family secrets, conspiracy, and a decades-old cold case.
 Throw in some dedicated amateur sleuths who will stop at nothing to discover the truth of what happened to their beloved teacher and you’ll see an obsession in your future.

 Casting JonBenet (2017)

 This unusual documentary about the unsolved murder of JonBenet Ramsey approaches its subject through the lens of casting a fictional film on the case.
 Director Kitty Green interviews actors from the place of the crime, Boulder, Colorado, in the form of auditions for the main players of the story: JonBenet herself, her mother Patsy, her father John, and more.
 Through their auditions, the actors reveal their thoughts on the case, creating a compelling portrait of the lasting impact of JonBenet’s murder on the Boulder community and on society in general.